msabc/image-resizer-api/README.md

 ## Run the Azure Function locally

-The setup is similar to the API, except the setup of user secrets is a bit different.

 1. Set **ImageResizer.ThumbnailProcessor** as the Startup project
 2. Configure **user secrets** necessary for local development:
     - Right-click on the **ImageResizer.ThumbnailProcessor** project and click 'Manage User Secrets'